the78mole/WebUIFlasher/examples/custom-firmware/README.md

 # Example Custom Firmware

+## Firmware Files

-# This would typically be your actual firmware files
+This would typically be your actual firmware files

 esp32-custom-v1.0.bin
 esp32s3-sensor-v2.1.bin